kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 [Rust](../writing-policies/rust/01-intro-rust.md) and
 [others](../writing-policies/index.md)
 ) or using the special query language [Rego](../writing-policies/rego/01-intro-rego.md).
-Both approaches have pros and cons, the goal of Kubewarden is to allow the policy authors to pick the best tool to do their job.
+While both approaches have their pros and cons, the goal of Kubewarden is to allow the policy authors to pick the best tool to do their job.

 When using a traditional programming language (or, to be